ARCTraining/hpc2-software/book/course/theory.md

 These variables list common locations of files and are used by the system to lookup requested executables and libraries, without the need to provide the full path, which reduces the amount of configuration that would be required to run the same software on different systems.

 * PATH - When you execute a program by giving its name, the shell looks it up in the directories listed in the `PATH` variable e.g. `/home/username/bin:/usr/local/bin:/usr/bin:/bin`
-* LD_LIBRARY_PATH - when a program requests a library the dynamic loader will look in the directories listed in the LD_LIBRARY_PATH variable e.g. `/usr/local/lib:/usr/lib:/lib`
+* LD_LIBRARY_PATH - when a program requests a library the dynamic loader will look in the directories listed in the `LD_LIBRARY_PATH`` variable e.g. `/usr/local/lib:/usr/lib:/lib`
+* CPATH - when compiling, specifies the search path for header files, particularly when working with C and C++ programming languages.
+* PKG_CONFIG_PATH - Where pkgconfig (manages the configuration of compilers and linking libraries) searches for pkg-config files

 Installation of, or enabling software may add additional locations to PATH or LD_LIBRARY_PATH variables.
 Users can modify these variables for their own user (not system wide), this may need to be done if you are building software yourself.